 A 20-year-old Tamil journalist was attacked by two unidentified persons on Brown Road, Jaffna, last Friday.

-Vijayanathan Janarthan, a media correspondent at Tamil newspaper, Valampuri was intercepted by two masked men on a motorcycle and attacked using a barbed wire.
-Janarthan, who was on his way back to his hometown of Urelu from the Valampuri office after work, had his motorcycle smashed up by the assailants.
+Vijayanathan Janarthan, a media correspondent at Tamil newspaper, Valampuri was intercepted by two masked men on a motorbike and attacked using a barbed wire.
+Janarthan, who was on his way back to his hometown of Urelu from the Valampuri office after work, had his motorbike smashed up by the assailants.

-The attackers fled on their motorcycles after nearby onlookers rushed to the scene after hearing about the incident.
+The attackers fled on their motorbikes after nearby onlookers rushed to the scene after hearing about the incident.

 A complaint has been lodged with the police in relation to this incident.